drhsqlite/fossil-mirror/www/gitusers.md

 ## The "`fossil mv`" and "`fossil rm`" Commands Do Not Actually Rename Or Delete The Files (by default)

+By default,
-The "`fossil mv`" and "`fossil rm`" commands work like they do in CVS in that they schedule the changes for the next commit, but do not actually rename or delete the files in your check-out.
-You have to add the "--hard" option to also changes the files in your check-out.
+the "`fossil mv`" and "`fossil rm`" commands work like they do in CVS in that they schedule the changes for the next commit, but do not actually rename or delete the files in your check-out.
+You can to add the "--hard" option to also changes the files in your check-out.

-Yes, this is goofy.
-It needs to be changed.
-Unfortunately there are script compatibility issues to consider.
+If you run

+         fossil setting --global mv-rm-files 1

+it makes a notation in your per-user "~/.fossil" settings file so that the "--hard" behavior becomes the new default.